There are several ways to install Linux.

 Installing Linux inside Windows using VirtualBox

-VirtualBox is a free and open source virtualization software from Oracle.
+VirtualBox is free and open source virtualization software from Oracle.
 It enables you to install other operating systems in virtual machines.
-It is advised that your systems should have at least 4GB RAM to get a decent performance from the virtual operating system.
+It is recommended that your system should have at least 4GB of RAM to get decent performance from the virtual operating system.

 - Good internet connection to download software and Linux ISO.
-You can also use some other computer with internet connection to download these files.
+(You can also use some other computer with an internet connection to download these files.)

 - Windows system with at least 12 GB of free space.

-- Windows system with 4GB of recommended RAM.
-It can work with less RAM as well, but your system will start to lag while using Linux in the virtual machine.
+- Windows system with 4GB of RAM.
+(It can work with less RAM as well, but your system will start to lag while using Linux in the virtual machine.)